Chris McNally (actor)

 Christopher McNally (born November 8, 1988) is a Canadian-born actor most noted for his role as Lucas Bouchard in the Hallmark Channel series When Calls the Heart (2019–present).

 Personal life

-McNally was born in the Toronto suburb of Scarborough, Ontario.
-His family moved to North Vancouver when he was about one.
-He grew up and attended Argyle Secondary School in North Vancouver, where he trained at Railtown Actors Studio following high school graduation.
-As of 2018, he was splitting his time between Los Angeles and Vancouver, as necessary.
+As of 2018, McNally was splitting his time between Los Angeles and Vancouver.

-McNally is the cousin of actor and singer Drew Seeley.

 In 2017, he met actress Julie Gonzalo when they worked together on the TV movie The Sweetest Heart.
-They kept the relationship a relative secret, referring only to their "girlfriend" or "boyfriend" when telling personal stories to the press over the following years, until Gonzalo made a surprise June 2022 announcement on Instagram that the couple had just had their first child together.
+They got married in 2018, and had their first child in June 2022.
+In December 2025, the couple announced that they were expecting their second child.
+In June 2026, they welcomed their second child.

 Career

 McNally's film career began with his award-winning portrayal of John Jardine in 2013's John Apple Jack.
 In 2017 he appeared in Freefall.

 Episodic television work includes appearances in The CW's Supernatural and TNT's original series Falling Skies.
 He appeared in several episodes of the NetFlix original series Altered Carbon (2018).
 He became a TV series regular with his portrayal of character Lucas Bouchard starting in early 2019 in the Hallmark Channel's popular series When Calls the Heart.

 In mid-2019, McNally portrayed Cal Dennison in the Lifetime Network TV movie adaptation of VC Andrews' novel, Heaven.

 McNally is an actor and writer.
 He is a member of the Hallmark stable of wholesome talent, with appearances in several holiday productions distributed by Hallmark Movies & Mysteries, such as Hearts of Christmas (2016); Rocky Mountain Christmas (2017); The Sweetest Heart (2018); and A Winter Princess (2019).